Monthly Lawn & Landscape Lorne Hall Monthly Lawn & Landscape Lorne Hall

 June is the month summer blooming trees start adding color to our world.

-June is the month I discover another favorite tree, shrub, perennial or summer annual color every year.
-What will be my favorite this June?
+June is the month to discover a new favorite tree, shrub, perennial or summer annual color.
+What will be your favorite this June?

 Awe…June is the month when all your lawn and landscape work this spring rewards you with enjoyable evenings on the patio.